kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ## Batch uploads

 To reduce network usage, data sample are uploaded in *batches*.
-All records in a batch are processed as one record and have a single response status.
+All data samples in a batch are processed together and have a single response status.

 ## No built-in timestamp handling